Judy Stewart

 Judith Leona Stewart (born 14 August 1944) is a Canadian diver.
 She competed in two events at the 1964 Summer Olympics.
 She was coached by champion diver Don Webb and won medals in the 1963 Pan American Games and the 1965 British Swimming Championships.
 Stewart was a former gymnast and married golfer Phil Brownlee in January 1966 and later retired from competitive diving that year.

-During her career, she was described in various newspapers as being one of the best in Canada and particular by former Olympic diver Irene MacDonald, who described her as the best female Canadian competitor that she had witnessed during her own diving career.
+During her career, she was described in various newspapers as being one of the best in Canada in particular by former Olympic diver Irene MacDonald, who described her as the best female Canadian competitor that she had witnessed during her own diving career.

 Career

 Early career and coaching

 Born in Toronto, Stewart was coached by Don Webb from 1961, after initially entering a diving contest "as a joke", to which she was easily victorious and encouraged Webb to offer her some advice.
 Stewart said during an interview that she owed everything to Webb, "If it weren't for him, I wouldn't be where I am", describing him as a "tough coach".
 Webb began coaching Stewart when she was 15 and part of the Police Youth Club, at a time when she also practiced gymnastics.
 They met when Webb was asked to be a judge in a gymnastics competition at the Scarboro club and he later demonstrated the trampoline to gymnasts including Stewart.
 When they first met, Webb commented that he thought "she'd do better in diving than gymnastics", commenting that when she first tried it, she was "awful at first", belly flopping at nearly every attempt and requiring Webb's assistance several times to help her out of the water.
 She had never dived before in her life, but Webb was a champion diver who won the world's high-diving championship in 1963.
 In Webb's opinion, he believed her best dive was the 1½ somersault pike.